 HOW DO FIREWORKS WORK?

-A firework requires three key components: an oxidizer, a fuel, and a chemical mixture to produce the color.
+For fireworks to work, they require three key components: an oxidizer, a fuel, and a chemical mixture to produce the color.
 The oxidizer breaks the chemical bonds in the fuel, releasing all the potential energy that’s stored in those bonds.
 To ignite this chemical reaction, all you need is a bit of fire, in the form of a fuse or a direct flame.

-Each firework is made of tube that contains gunpower and dozens of pods.
+Each firework is made of a tube that contains gunpower and dozens of pods.
 Inside the pods are packs of chemicals.
 The metal salts and metal oxides create the colors!
 Each pod inside one of the tubes creates a dot of color in the fireworks explosion.
 Imagine how many pods there are!

 HISTORY OF FIREWORKS

-How did people come up with fireworks in the first place.
+How did people come up with fireworks in the first place?

 According to the American Pyrotechnics Safety and Education Foundation, around 800 A.D., Chinese alchemists mixed together saltpeter, sulfur, and charcoal and created gunpowder.
 They were actually looking for a recipe for eternal life, but they still changed the world with their invention!
 They used it to scare away evil spirits.
 So they were more focused on the noise factor.

 The Smithsonian website states that Europeans were introduced to gun power during the Crusades in the 13th century, not by Marco Polo. (although he usually gets credited with this) I thought so, too.
 Good thing I looked this up before our next Trivia Night!